 Sample Photo:

 This compact and lightweight EF 75-300mm telephoto zoom lens is ideal for shooting sports, portraits, and wildlife.
 The lens is distinguished by a newly developed micro ultra-sonic monitor (USM) that makes autofocusing quicker and quieter, along with an improved zoom mechanism that includes a silver ring on the front for a luxurious touch.
-The micro USM makes this version of the lens particularly suitable for applications that require a fast autofocus, such as sporting events or wildlife shoots.
-Best of all, the USM version shares many of the same features that makes the non-USM lens so popular, such as a compact size, a close focusing range, and accessory compatibility.
+The micro USM makes this version of the lens particularly suitable for applications that require a fast autofocus, such as sporting events or wildlife shots.
+Best of all, the USM version shares many of the same features that make the NON-USM lens so popular, such as a compact size, a close focusing range, and accessory compatibility.

 The Good: